-They always manage to find a way to justify their bad behavior or the poor way they treat you.
+They always manage to find a way to justify their bad behavior or their mistreatment of you.
 Or they shift the blame onto you.

 “I was stressed.”